MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 Wait a second
 -------------

-In some "tutorials", you may learned to use MCDR by downloading a zip from Github and extract it
+In some tutorials, you may learned to use MCDR by downloading a zip from Github and extract it

 However, that's not the actual way to install MCDR - Those tutorials are outdated